ingmarboeschen/JATSdecoderEvaluation/Evaluation_get.stats_data/README.md

-## JATSdecoder: Evaluation of an automated text extraction tool for statistical results in scientific reports (submitted 2021).
+## Böschen, I. (2021).
+Evaluation of JATSdecoder as an automated text extraction tool for statistical results in scientific reports.
+Scientific Reports **11**, 19525. https://doi.org/10.1038/s41598-021-98782-3
 This folder contains follwing materials:
 - R script 01: reproduces the comparison to Wicherts et al. (2012)
 - R script 02_1: reproduces the analyses of the PDF article collection